mgrainger87/LLMCodingBenchmarkingFramework/migration_guide.md

 5. Test Case 5:
    - Function Call: `add(-3, 3)`
    - Expected Output: `0`

-#### Sample LLM prompt

-> I plan to provide the coding problems below to an LLM like yourself.
-For each one, expand on the problem definition so that it provides the following specific information that will enable the LLM to produce a consistent solution: prompt, function signature, example input and output, and a correctness test suite.

-Use this approach for all of the problems in your problem set.

 ## Migrate to the standard problem JSON